Lead Guitar Improvisation 101

 Slash (Guns & Roses)

-Zakk Wylde (Black Label Society, Ozzy Osborne)
+Zakk Wylde (Black Label Society, Ozzy Osbourne)

 Jeff Watson & Brad Gillis (Night Ranger)